 Workshops

-Find some depth in your visit with an educational workshop.
+Add some depth to your visit with an educational workshop.

 Our workshops are free for organized groups of 7—24.
 They can be scheduled in the afternoon or on Saturdays.
 Most workshops are co-taught by both blind and sighted instructors.
 Length and content are adjusted to meet the needs and ability levels of the participant groups.